 Postgraduate Diploma in Arts

-This postgraduate diploma is ideal for graduates wishing to undertake advanced study in a humanities or social science specialisation.
-Like its sister programme, the Postgraduate Certificate in Arts, the PGDipArts is very flexible; students can choose between a number of course combinations, and it offers a convenient taught pathway to other postgraduate study opportunities.
+This Postgraduate Diploma is ideal for graduates wishing to undertake advanced study in a humanities or social science specialisation.
+Like the Postgraduate Certificate in Arts, the PGDipArts is very flexible; students can choose between a number of course combinations, and it offers a convenient taught pathway to other postgraduate study opportunities.